MaxMa6150/ese5190-2022-lab2b-esp/lab/08_adps_protocol/README.md

 ```
 After adding this line, we can correctly get proximity readout.

+The address of each used register are read from [APDS-9960 datasheet](https://cdn.sparkfun.com/assets/learn_tutorials/3/2/1/Avago-APDS-9960-datasheet.pdf)

 ### Result

 The console can print out the proximity and color change.